sjroma/sjroma.github.io/cmshogscan/README.md

 _HOG\[SCAN\]_ webmasters, if you have something you would like to see added here, have something to contribute, or would like to ask me a question please feel free to [send me an email](mailto:webmaster@raleighhog.com).

 ---
-## Setup
+## Set up
-<a href="https://sjroma.github.io/cmshogscan/cmswebsite/" target="_blank">**_HOG\[SCAN\]_ Setup Notes**</a> - _HOG\[SCAN\]_ uses role based permissions to restrict network access based on a members role.
+<a href="https://sjroma.github.io/cmshogscan/cmswebsite/" target="_blank">**_HOG\[SCAN\]_ Set up Notes**</a> - _HOG\[SCAN\]_ uses role based permissions to restrict network access based on a members role.
 This contains a description of the various roles and the access granted to each one.
-Additionally, you will find other useful setup notes.
+Additionally, you will find other useful set up notes.

-## How-to Guides
+## How-to Guides / Tutorials
-The following documents were created to help ease the transition for someone moving into a new role.
+The following tutorials were created to help ease the transition for someone moving into a new role.
 They are step-by-step how-to guides that can be used by a first timer as well as provide a reference for those with more experience.
-Although certain steps may be specific to the Raleigh NC Chapter website, the overall steps should be generic enough that other chapters using HOG\[SCAN\] should be able to follow along with slight modifications.
+Although certain steps may be specific to the Raleigh NC Chapter website, the overall steps should be generic enough that other chapters using HOG\[SCAN\] can follow along with slight modifications.
 Note, the role listed is the minimum role a member needs to have to accomplish the task.
+### Website
 * How to <a href="https://sjroma.github.io/cmshogscan/updateralhog/procedures/stepsAddTeamMember.html" target="_blank">**Add a Team Member**</a> - **Editor** role
 * How to <a href="https://sjroma.github.io/cmshogscan/updateralhog/procedures/stepsNewslettersUpdate.html" target="_blank">**Place a Newsletter on the Website**</a> - **Editor** role
 * How to <a href="https://sjroma.github.io/cmshogscan/updateralhog/procedures/stepsFinancialReport.html" target="_blank">**Place a Financial Report on the Website**</a> - **Editor** role (page created by/for Raleigh NC Chapter)
 * How to <a href="https://sjroma.github.io/cmshogscan/updateralhog/procedures/stepsEventCalUpdate.html" target="_blank">**Update the Event Calendar**</a> - **Activities Officer** role
 * How to <a href="https://sjroma.github.io/cmshogscan/updateralhog/procedures/stepsBlogCreate.html" target="_blank">**Create a Blog entry**</a> - **Activities Officer** role
 * How to <a href="https://sjroma.github.io/cmshogscan/updateralhog/procedures/stepsGalleriesAdd.html" target="_blank">**Upload Images to the Galleries page**</a> - **Photographer** role
-* How to <a href="https://sjroma.github.io/cmshogscan/updateralhog/procedures/stepsMtgMinutesUpload.html" target="_blank">**Add Monthly Meeting Minutes**</a> - **Photographer** role (page created by/for Raleigh NC Chapter)
+* How to <a href="https://sjroma.github.io/cmshogscan/updateralhog/procedures/stepsMtgMinutesUpload.html" target="_blank">**Add Monthly Meeting Minutes**</a> - Access granted to username (page created by/for Raleigh NC Chapter)
 * How to <a href="https://sjroma.github.io/cmshogscan/updateralhog/procedures/stepsRoadCaptUploads.html" target="_blank">**Upload Road Captain Documents**</a> - **Road Captain** role
-* How to <a href="https://sjroma.github.io/cmshogscan/hogscanapp/index.html" target="_blank">**Use the HogScan smartphone application**</a> - **Road Captain** role
+* How to <a href="https://sjroma.github.io/cmshogscan/hogscanapp/index.html" target="_blank">**Use the HogScan Smartphone Application**</a> - **Road Captain** role

 ### Mailer
 * **coming soon**  How to Update Templates and send a Campaign